-**This resource is required if you are going to complete rhetoric literature studies in any year-plan.
+**This resource is required if you will complete rhetoric literature studies in any year-plan.

-Years in the making, Poetics is the rhetoric literature handbook that students need to use in order to complete assignments in all four year-plans.
+Years in the making, Poetics, a digital resource, is the rhetoric literature handbook that students need to use to complete assignments in all four year-plans.

-In modern terms, Poetics maybe best described as a “literature handbook” for the study of Western Canon fiction.
+In modern terms, Poetics may be best described as a “literature handbook” for studying Western Canon fiction.
 It provides the historical background and literary analysis tools that would be useful for any (and all) of the following course titles: